sacheendra/sacheendra.github.io/_pages/about.md

 I am a PhD candidate in the <a href='https://atlarge-research.com/stalluri/'>Massivizing Computer Systems</a> group at <a href='https://vu.nl/en'>Vrije Universiteit Amsterdam</a>.
 I investigate the design of cloud computing systems, particularly their resource management and fault tolerance subsystems.

+For my PhD, I investigated the design of datacenter schedulers.
+What features must an ecosystem provide for certain scheduler designs to become feasible?
+What APIs, beyond simple allocation, do workloads need?
+What is the impact of realistic failures?

-I had the opportunity to be involved in a variety of research and engineering projects over my career.
-For my PhD, I investigated the design of datacenter schedulers, the performance of serverless triggers, and user reports of cloud failures.
-Due to amazing collaborators, I got to work on the Kubernetes container orchestrator, Go and JSONPath compilers, and the reliability of LLM services.
+Due to amazing collaborators, I have had the opportunity to be involved in various research and engineering projects.
+I worked on the Kubernetes container orchestrator, tracing serverless applications, Go and JSONPath compilers, and the reliability of LLM services.